Djthorn/Schoolprojects/README.md

 # Schoolprojects
 These are the projects I have completed in my schoolwork.
-All of these are guided
+All of these are guided so they arent fully original but they are created from scratch by me.